-To apply through mail, download the application to Reserve LLC Name from the ACC website.
-Then send the completed form with a cover letter to Arizona Corporation Commission, Corporations Division – Examination Section, 1300 W. Washington St., Phoenix, Arizona 85007.
+To apply through mail, download the application to reserve the name from the ACC website.
+Then, send the completed form with a cover letter to Arizona Corporation Commission, Corporations Division – Examination Section, 1300 W. Washington St., Phoenix, Arizona 85007.
 Or, for a faster option, apply online at the ACC website.

 Step 2 – Nominate a Statutory Agent